 Bias Floor

 BAL-003-1 proposes to bring Bias Settings closer to Frequency Response.
 The drafting team proposes to reduce the minimum Bias Settings over a period of years.
 The drafting team proposes to establish a new minimum Bias Setting in 2011 (-0.8% of peak/0.1Hz, compared to the present -1% of peak/0.1Hz).
-The drafting team, NERC and the Resources Subcommittee will observe the impact on frequency and will implement a reversion plan should frequency performance decline.
+The drafting team, NERC and the Resources Subcommittee will observe the impact on frequency and will implement a reversion plan as necessary.

 Impact on other Balancing Standards